As a teacher at all levels and mother of five children, Bronwen has been interested in a variety of crafts for both children and adults.

 How to Knit a Square

 There are different ways of making the squares that will later be sewn or crocheted together to make the rug.
-Eight-ply wool is a good material to use and size 4.00 mm (or No. 8) knitting-needles work well for this type of project.
+Eight-ply wool is a good material to use, and size 4.00 mm (or No. 8) knitting needles work well for this type of project.

-A Straight Square: A square can be knitted just straight by casting on, say, 30 stitches; knit plain (garter stitch) until it makes a square and then cast off.
+- Straight Square: A square can be knitted just straight by casting on, say, 30 stitches; knit plain (garter stitch) until it makes a square and then cast off.

 - Square Knitted on the Diagonal: A square can be made by beginning with 2 sts and knitting either plain (garter stitch) or 1 row plain, one row purl (stocking stitch) and increasing 1 stitch each end of every second row until the size of the square is what you require (again 30 stitches works well), then decreasing each end of every second row.
 This has the advantage that the square has better 'pull' in the finished rug.

-Squares that Have a Pattern: A rug that is made up of squares that have a pattern can be more attractive.
+- Squares That Have a Pattern: A rug that is made up of squares that have a pattern can be more attractive.

-A Leaf Pattern Square
+Leaf Pattern Square

 Instructions for the different stitches are shown above and also on my linked article, which is shown at the bottom of the article.
 This pattern is not original; I copied it several years ago and do not now know the source.